phanandco/BusinessAnalystProject/Business Analysis.md

 # 1. Introduction
 ## 1. Business purpose
 - Christmas Glows Company is a small business specializing in the installation of decorative holiday lighting but also do regular commercial installations with commission.
+-  With all businesses turning towards a digital and automated business model, Chirstmas Glows Company must adapt in order to remain competitive and meet the changing needs of their customers.
+-  The proposed system will help automate and migrate Chirstmas Glows Company's business operation to mostly digital to be more efficient.
+By automating manual tasks, the company and its employees will potentially reduce human errors and save time.
 ## 2. Business scope
-- The business operate within the Florida's space coast specifically: Titusville, Mims, Cape Canaveral, Merritt Island, Cocoa Beach, Cocoa, Rockledge, Viera, Palm Shores, Melbourne , Palm Bay, Indialantic, Satellite Beach, Melbourne Beach, Indian Harbour Beach, Grant-Valkaria, and Malabar.
+- Christmas Glows Company, a decorative light installation company, operates within the Florida's space coast specifically: Titusville, Mims, Cape Canaveral, Merritt Island, Cocoa Beach, Cocoa, Rockledge, Viera, Palm Shores, Melbourne , Palm Bay, Indialantic, Satellite Beach, Melbourne Beach, Indian Harbour Beach, Grant-Valkaria, and Malabar.
+- The range of business activities includes: quoting, designing, installing decorative lighting projects for residential and commercial properties.
+- The business involves interactions between employees, with the suppliers and customers.
+- The scope of the system being developed is an iPad application that will automate most business operations that include scheduling, inventory managing, progress tracking, and quote generating for employees.
+- The proposed system is assumed to be exclusively used by the employees of the company to streamline daily tasks and improve company's efficiency.
+- The scope of the system does not include external entities.
 ## 3. Business overview
 Internal divisions may include:
 - The owner of the Company Harry Underhil that's managing the basic operation and hiring employees for the company.